williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/implicit.md

 - `client_id` matches the Client ID of your Okta OAuth application that you created above.
 - `response_type` is `token`.
 It could also be `id_token` or both.
 - `scope` is `openid` which is required, though additional scopes can be requested.
+For more information about this, see the [Custom Authorization Server chapter](/authentication-guide/implementing-authentication/set-up-authz-server.html#create-scopes-optional).
 - `redirect_uri` is the callback location where the user-agent will be directed to along with the `access_token`.
 This must match one of the "Login redirect URIs" you specified when you were creating your application in Okta.
 - `state` is an arbitrary alphanumeric string that the authorization server will reproduce when redirecting the user-agent back to the client.
 This is used to help prevent cross-site request forgery.